 Some plan administrators might send you and the IRS a Form 1099-R report on the balance and amount withheld for taxes, while others may not.
 If you haven’t received any such communication from your plan administrator, don’t be surprised if you receive an IOU (a demand notice) from the IRS.

-Referring to your old records is another good way to trace your 401(k) account.
+Referring to your old records is another good way to find your 401(k) account.
 Old account statements will give you your previous employer or plan administrator’s contact information.
 You can then get in touch with them for further information or action.

 Some of the former employees who worked with you may have their old records with them.
 Try referring to their records to get contact information of your old employer or plan administrator.

-5. Unclaimed 401(k) Plan Search
+5. Unclaimed 401(k) plan search

 When a company goes through a merger, it loses its previous identity and takes the identity of the acquiring company.
 In such cases, your old retirement account may also get merged with that of the acquiring company.
 If you are unable to track your old company, you may want to browse the news to see if it has merged with another company.
 You can then contact the acquiring company for your account details.